We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-PhyllisK +0 points · about 5 years ago Original Poster
+PhyllisK +0 points · over 5 years ago Original Poster

 I have been using CPAP treatment for about a month and my incidences per night are mostly around one, most was 2.9.
 I had to go to urgent care Monday morning for a back issue and I was given a steroid and pain shot and came home with a muscle relaxer, prednisone, and hydrocone (which I am not taking).
 I started the medications Tuesday morning.
 Would the two medications I took before bed make my incidence rate go up to 4.5 last night?
 Even though they made me sleepy, I only got a little four hours sleep.
 Thanks